ikeepo/to-be-a-programmer/README.md

 As a self-taught programmer.
 This is the knowledge I think I should know to be a programmer.

+# RULE ONE: Define a good question, and ask AI

 # Design Patterns

 - [DDD(Domain Driven Design)](https://en.wikipedia.org/wiki/Domain-driven_design), [topic](./topics/domain-driven-design.md)